hashicorp-services/tfm/site/docs/faqs.md

 ## Is `tfm` supported by our HashiCorp Global Support Team?

-Currently there is no official support whatsoever for `tfm`.
-This project was developed purposely built intially to assist Implementation Engineers if a migration project was to occur as we knew a few key customers had been asking for it.
+Currently there is *no official support* whatsoever for `tfm`.
+This project was developed intially to assist Implementation Engineers if a migration project was to occur as we knew a few key customers are anticipating a move from TFE to TFC.

 ## I have a feature request